 Goodwill from the acquisition of businesses is allocated to the group of CGUs that will likely benefit from the business combination.
-For goodwill, there is a group of CGUs and the valuation was carried out by comparing the net assets of the Company to the market capitalization as of July 31, 2024 and 2023, which is considered a level 1 measure.
+For goodwill, there is a group of CGUs and the valuation was carried out by comparing the net assets of the Company to the market capitalization as at July 31, 2024 and 2023, which is considered a level 1 measure.
 The Company's stock market value being higher than its net assets, no depreciation was recorded.

-To estimate the recoverable amount of intellectual properties, management used the cost approach based on the level of research and development expenses incurred and which are still relevant at the balance sheet date.
+To estimate the recoverable amount of intellectual properties, management used the cost approach based on the level of research and development expenses incurred and that are still relevant at the consolidated statements of financial position dates.
 Management considers relevant an expense that has made it possible to advance scientific knowledge in connection with intellectual property, with the ultimate objective of commercialization.
 As the recoverable amount of intellectual properties is higher than the carrying value, no depreciation has been recorded.